 A quick survey showed that over 80% of our partners were interested in moving to a client self-enrollment tool.
 Nine days later, CNCT was born!

 CNCT, pronounced ‘connect’, enables clients to create online accounts with their household information and their needs directly from the safety of their home or while waiting in line.
 A fully mobile solution with features like multi-language support and an appointment booking tool, CNCT is easy to use for food banks and the people they serve.

-By allowing clients to sign up themselves, CNCT helps food banks adhere to social distancing protocols, as a result, gathering more data while also streamlining the food pick up process.
+By allowing clients to sign up themselves, CNCT helps food banks adhere to social distancing protocols, and as a result, gather more data while also streamlining the food pick-up process.

-The impact of this feature has been seen throughout various foodbanks across Canada and the United States.
+The impact of this feature in our food bank client software has been seen throughout various food banks across Canada and the United States.

 “As sites are seeing a 20-30% increase, it’s a great way for clients to be entered into L2F faster, rather than trying to figure out the social distancing required,” said the Maryland Food Bank.

 The Daily Bread Foodbank reported that they had over 300 unique individuals added into their system within their first week of use, and nearly 16,000 since launch.